Efimov three-body states on top of a Fermi sea: Dressed Dimer Propagator.

-Diagrammatic Monte Carlo studies of the strongly imbalanced two-component Fermi system (the so-called polaron problem) \cite{monte-s} does, however, show that the critical scattering length is $(k_{\rm{F}}a_{ij}^{c})^{-1}=0.88$, which is higher than both the lowest order ladder approxmation ($(k_{\rm{F}}a_{ij}^{c})^{-1}=0.24$) and the result including particle-hole correlations ($(k_{\rm{F}}a_{ij}^{c})^{-1}=0.34$).
-As noted in Ref.~\cite{zhou-s}, this implies that the vertex corrections are qualitatively correct but underestimate the effect of higher-order corrections.
-We caution that the dimer propagator in \eqref{dimer} is not accurate in the deep BEC limit ($a\to 0^+$) where it can be shown to yield the Born approximation for the atom-dimer scattering length, $a_3/a_{ij}=8/3$, which overestimates the exact result of $a_3/a_{ij}=1.18$ \cite{combescot-s}.
-We believe that all these corrections should be only quantitive effects, but a more detailed analysis that takes the self-energy term in the single-particle propagators and higher-order terms in the dimer propagator is necessary to confirm this.
+We note that the dimer propagator in (\ref{dimer}) is not accurate in the deep BEC limit ($a\to 0^+$) where it can be shown to yield the Born approximation for the atom-dimer scattering length, $a_3/a_{ij}=8/3$, which overestimates the exact result of $a_3/a_{ij}=1.18$ originally obtained in Ref.~\cite{STM} and subsequently reproduced and discussed by several authors, see for instance Ref.~\cite{combescot2}.
+We believe that all these corrections should be only quantitative a more detailed analysis that takes the self-energy term in the single-particle propagators and higher-order terms in the dimer propagator is necessary to confirm this.
 Quantitatively, we expect the present treatment to work well for $a_{ij}<0$ and around the resonance, $1/a_{ij}\to 0$.
-However, observing the Efimov scaling in $k_{\rm{F}}$ does not require calculations in the deep BEC limit as demonstrated in Fig.~\ref{spec} and our findings should be recovered in more advanced treatments.
+However, observing the Efimov scaling in $k_{\rm{F}}$ does not require calculations in the deep BEC limit as demonstrated in figure~1 of the main text and our findings should be recovered in more involved treatments.